Event-Driven Video Generation: Appendix

 \subsubsection{Event realization loss (no event $\Rightarrow$ no state change)}

 The first auxiliary term enforces the principle that \emph{state changes should be explained by events}.
-In practice, frame-first generators often exhibit ``missing events'': the outcome appears without a visible interaction, or motion begins before any initiating contact.
-We penalize such behavior by suppressing backbone-predicted updates when the event activity is low.
+In our samples, the typical failure is a ``missing event'': the outcome appears without a visible interaction, or motion begins before any initiating contact.
+The realization term penalizes backbone-predicted updates in regions where the event activity is low.

 \paragraph{Predicted event activity.} Let \(\hat{e}_t \in \mathbb{R}^{N\times C_e}\) be the predicted event field (Eq.~\eqref{eq:event_head}).
-We extract an activity score \(\hat{a}_t \in [0,1]^N\) from the first channel using a sigmoid:
+We extract an activity score \(\hat{a}_t \in {[0,1]}^N\) from the first channel using a sigmoid:

 where \(\hat{e}_t^{(1)}\) denotes the first channel.

 \paragraph{Gated update magnitude.} Let \(\widehat{\tau}_t = u_\theta(z_t,y,t)\) be the backbone prediction of the base target (e.g., velocity).
 We define a token-wise gated update magnitude by scaling \(\widehat{\tau}_t\) in patch space.
 Concretely, let \(\mathrm{Tok}(\widehat{\tau}_t)\in\mathbb{R}^{N\times d_\tau}\) be the patchified form of \(\widehat{\tau}_t\) (using the same patchification as the backbone), and define